temujin9/mezovy/notes.md

 - Wheel of Time
 - (meme) Mushroom: "You cannot kill me in any way that matters"
 - Stargate
-  - Nox => Pooka - Run-and-hide as an eternal strategy
   - Tok'ra => good-aligned elves
 - Deep Space 9
   - Converted enemy fortress-town full of assorted species, at front lines of an interplanar war